jknack/handlebars.java/README.md

 Handlebars provides the power necessary to let you build semantic templates effectively with no frustration.

-[Mustache](http://mustache.github.com/mustache.5.html) templates are compatible with Handlebars, so you can take a [Mustache](http://mustache.github.com/mustache.5.html) template, import it into Handlebars, and start taking advantage of the extra Handlebars features.
+[Mustache](http://mustache.github.com/mustache.5.html) templates are compatible with Handlebars, so you can take a [Mustache](http://mustache.github.com) template, import it into Handlebars, and start taking advantage of the extra Handlebars features.

 # Getting Started
+ In general, the syntax of **Handlebars** templates is a superset of [Mustache](http://mustache.github.com) templates.
+For basic syntax, check out the [Mustache manpage](http://mustache.github.com).

 ## Maven
- Current version is: 0.2.0
+ Current version: **0.2.0**

 ```xml
   <dependency>